File Writer

 * **Data:** {{ message.data }}

-* **End of Line Policy:** Windows
+* **End of line policy:** Windows

 * **Charset:** UTF-8

-* **Binary File:** activated
+* **Binary file:** enabled

-* **Coalesce:** deactivated
+* **Coalesce:** disabled

-* **Fail on Error:** deactivated
+* **Fail on error:** disabled

-{% code fullWidth="false" %}
+{% code overflow="wrap" expandable="true" %}

 {